 - Unlimited recording times

-- Dual Pixel CMOS AF II with 651 autofocus points covering the entire frame
+- Dual Pixel CMOS AF II with 651 autofocus points with full coverage of frame

 - 2.36-million-dot OLED electronic viewfinder

 - One UHS-II SD card slot

 Altogether, the EOS R10 looks like an affordable and well-balanced camera.
 Check out the video above for the full rundown.